urbit/urbit.org-reloaded/content/docs/azimuth/l2/layer2.md

 ### Arvo is deterministic

-Crucial to the functionality of Ethereum smart contracts is they work the same way every time since the Ethereum Virtual Machine is determinsistic.
-Similarly, as the state of Arvo is evolved via [a single pure function](/docs/arvo/overview#an-operating-function), Urbit is deterministic as well.
+Crucial to the functionality of Ethereum smart contracts is that they work the same way every time since the Ethereum Virtual Machine is deterministic.
+Similarly, as the state of Arvo is evolved via [a single pure function](/docs/arvo/overview#an-operating-function), Arvo is deterministic as well.
 This property makes it well-suited for cases where side effects are unacceptable such as smart contracts, and thus `naive.hoon` is worthy of the name "Hoon smart contract".

 ### Restricted standard library

 A standard security practice is to reduce the surface area of attack to be as minimal as possible.
-One common source of exploits among all programming languages are issues with the standard library of functions, and this often leads to there being multiple implementations of standard library functions for a given programming language.
+One common source of exploits among all programming languages are issues with the standard library of functions, and this is one factor that leads to the existence of multiple implementations of standard library functions for a given programming language.
 For instance, `glibc` is the most widely used standard library for the C programming language, but sheer size gives a large surface area in which to find exploits.
 Thus, other standard libraries have been written such as `musl` that are much smaller, and some argue to be more secure at least partially due to fewer lines of code.
-Hoon is not yet popular to have multiple standard library implementations, but `naive.hoon` shucks the usual standard library and so its subjects contains only the exact standard library functions needed for it to function (`/lib/std.hoon`).
+Hoon is not yet popular enough to have multiple standard library implementations, but `naive.hoon` shucks the usual standard library and so its subject contains only the exact standard library functions needed for it to function.
+This library is known as `tiny` and is found at `/lib/tiny.hoon`.

 ### Unit tests